A Continuous-Time Perspective on Global Acceleration for Monotone Equation Problems: Introduction

+Since the ME problems are equivalent to unconstrained variational inequality (VI) problems, the VI methods can be applied with a global convergence rate guarantee.
+Examples include the extragradient (EG) method~\citep{Korpelevich-1976-Extragradient, Nemirovski-2004-Prox}, optimistic gradient method~\citep{Popov-1980-Modification, Mokhtari-2020-Convergence}, dual extrapolation method~\citep{Nesterov-2007-Dual} and other methods~\citep{Solodov-1999-Hybrid, Monteiro-2010-Complexity, Monteiro-2011-Complexity}.
+All of these methods are first order and achieve the same rate of $O(1/k)$ in terms of \textit{a restricted gap function} if $F$ is Lipschitz continuous.
+In terms of a residue function $\|F(x)\|$, the rate of $O(1/\sqrt{k})$ has been derived for the EG method~\citep{Solodov-1999-Hybrid, Gorbunov-2022-Extragradient} and optimistic gradient method~\citep{Ryu-2019-ODE, Kotsalis-2022-Simple}.
+It was later improved to an optimal rate of $O(1/k)$ by an anchored EG method~\citep{Yoon-2021-Accelerated}.
+However, these existing results were restricted to first-order methods and the ME problem with a Lipschitz continuous operator.
+It remains unclear how to obtain global acceleration using high-order Lipschitz continuity of $F$.

+As noted by~\citet{Monteiro-2012-Iteration}, a global acceleration is obtained by second-order methods if $F$ is second-order Lipschitz continuous.
+More specifically, the $p^\textnormal{th}$-order methods can be used to solve the ME problems when $F$ is $p^\textnormal{th}$-order Lipschitz continuous~\citep{Bullins-2022-Higher, Jiang-2022-Generalized, Adil-2022-Optimal, Lin-2022-Perseus, Lin-2023-Monotone}.
+However, the convergence analysis depends on a heuristic Lyapunov function and the global rate is \textit{only} obtained in terms of a restricted gap function which is arguably \textit{less natural} than a residue function for the ME problems.

-In this paper, we focus on the setting of monotone equation problems and present a continuous-time perspective that unifies first-order and higher-order dual extrapolation methods.
-In particular, we propose and analyze a class of rescaled gradient dynamical systems for ME problems that model the dual extrapolation step as an integral.
-Formally, our system can be written as follows:
+This paper is motivated by the \textit{continuous-time} perspective of interpreting accelerated methods as the discretization of dynamical systems.
+In particular, we propose novel \textit{accelerated rescaled gradient systems} for characterizing global acceleration for ME problems in Eq.~\eqref{prob:main}.
+Formally, our new systems can be written as follows: